Daniel Go: Career

 After graduating in 1989, Go briefly worked as an apprentice to Architect Jose Siao Ling where he was designated to work as a draftsman.
-Not long after his apprenticeship with Architect Jose Siao Ling, he took up and passed his Architect Licensure Examination in 1991 where he then preceded to practice architecture professionally.
+Not long after his apprenticeship with Architect Jose Siao Ling, he took up and passed his Architect Licensure Examination in 1991 and he then practiced architecture professionally.

-In 1996, Go established his own firm named Daniel C. Go & Associates.
-Then in 2006, he was conferred and elevated to the College of Fellows in the Field and Category of Design of the United Architects of the Philippines (UAP) During the same year, he established ADGO Architecture and Designs Inc., this time tackling bigger projects alongside a pool of younger architects.
+In 1996, Go established his own firm named Daniel C. Go & Associates now known as Daniel C. Go Architecture Design (DCGA).
+Then in 2006, he was conferred and elevated to the College of Fellows in the Field and Category of Design of the United Architects of the Philippines (UAP) During the same year, he established ADGO Architecture and Design Inc. (ADGO), this time tackling bigger projects alongside a pool of younger architects.
 In 2008, Go was conferred as an APEC (Asia-Pacific Economic Cooperation) Architect.

 The Christ’s Commission Fellowship Worship and Training Center (known as CCF Center) – completed in 2013 – was Go’s first big project because during that time, Go had not designed anything of this magnitude, and designing and erecting this project took him seven years.
 The CCF Center is the international headquarters of the non-denominational megachurch called Christ's Commission Fellowship (CCF).
 The 11-storey ministry building with more than 97000 m2 of floor area and an estimated seating capacity of 10,000, located in a 2.3 hectare lot in Pasig is one of the largest worship centers in the Philippines.

 Aside from the CCF Center, another major project of Architect Go is the BTTC Centre in Greenhills, San Juan.
 Completed in 2013, the BTTC Centre is a LEED Gold certified building for Leadership in Energy and Environmental design from the US Green Building Council (USGBC).
 It is the first LEED Certified building in San Juan, and the first LEED Certified project of Architect Go.

-In addition to these major projects, Architect Go has developed projects raging from residential spaces, condominiums, townhouse units, institutional buildings, warehouse compounds, commercial and office buildings, industrial complexes and hotels.

 Architect Daniel Go’s design philosophy is centered on his own brand of classicism, which he defines as both timeless and inspirational.
 He fuses classical and modern styles, creating sleek and modern living spaces more for practicality.